CAT 2025 Preparation Tips for Non Engineering Students: Check Study Plan & Strategy

 Preparation Tips for CAT

-Candidates must use their time wisely to prepare for CAT.
+You must use your time wisely to prepare for CAT.
 Spending too long on CAT preparation will only make you forget the older concepts.
-Limiting your time for CAT preparation will also make you more serious about your preparations as it will help you quantify how much time you have used up.
+Limiting your time for CAT preparation will also make you more serious about your preparations, as it will help you quantify how much time you have used up.

 Preparation Tips for Phase I: February to May

-• Take a mock exam from the previous year (2017, 2018, 2019, 2020, or 2021) to get started.
+• Take a mock exam from the previous year (2017, 2018, 2019, 2020, 2021, 2022, 2023, and 2024) to get started.
 Despite your feelings of apprehension or desire to avoid it due to your lack of preparation, it is crucial that you participate in this mock to determine your exam preparation strategy.
 From this point on, you'll only become better.

 • You will be able to determine after the mock which sections you are more confident in and which ones make you feel a little nervous.
 Based on this, you'll choose how to divide your preparation time and which section deserves more time.